Wisdom For Unwelcome Experiences

 How are we to respond when the familiar structures of our lives are disintegrating before our eyes?
 When we face fear and confusion?
 When our emotions ping-pong between alertness and apathy, concern and numbness?

-In this time of quarantine and social distancing, so much of what we expect from our lives has disappeared — routines, rhythms, connections, livelihoods, health.
-Even for those of us who are physically well, many sources of security and well-being have been ripped away.
-As a Facebook friend recently wrote, “I miss normalcy.”
-And yet, we learn from the Besht that we can traverse this strange terrain by accepting that, as an old Israeli expression goes, zeh mah she-yesh: this is what is.
+In trying times, much of what we expect from our lives can disappear — routines, rhythms, connections, livelihoods, health.
+Sometimes, what we crave most is a return to what we regard as normalcy.
+We learn from the Besht that we can traverse this strange terrain by accepting that, as an old Israeli expression goes, zeh mah she-yesh: this is what is.

 Once we yield to that realization, we can move on to the second step: havdalah.
 As those of us who celebrate Shabbat know, the Hebrew word havdalah is the name of the ceremony demarcating Shabbat from the rest of the week.
 The Besht means by havdalah that we are called to discern the exact nature of the spot we’re in, to distinguish fact from fiction, in order to act wisely.
 We need to engage our curiosity to find our way around and learn about our new normal.

-This time of isolation and slowing down is not just filled with loss.
+Times of crisis or disjunction are not just filled with loss.
 There are also surprises and opportunities for growth.
-The Besht calls this aspect of unwelcome experience hamtakah — sweetening.
+The Besht calls this third aspect of unwelcome experience hamtakah — sweetening.
 When we are open to what is, and curious about what we can find and become, we will notice new things growing — even if they are tiny and subtle as the first, fragile buds on the trees.

-Beyond these immediate tastes of hamtakah, there is hope that we will not emerge unchanged from this individual and collective trauma.
-Personally, I hope that I will grow more patient, more flexible, and more compassionate with myself and others.
-As a society, perhaps we will recognize our interdependency, and act more boldly to care for the most vulnerable among us.
-Hopefully, we will treasure and support the heroes of everyday life — those who staff supermarkets, clean hospital corridors, drive delivery services and, of course, provide healthcare.
-May we never take for granted the privilege of ample foodstuffs, of toilet paper, of homes, schools, workplaces, libraries, theaters and parks.
+Beyond these immediate tastes of hamtakah, there is hope that we will not emerge unchanged from either individual or collective trauma.
+Personally, in times of crisis, I hope to grow more patient, more flexible and more compassionate with myself and others.
+As a society, perhaps we can recognize our interdependency, and act more boldly to care for the most vulnerable among us.
+Unwelcome experiences impel us not to take for granted our privileges — sufficient food, the beauty of nature, institutions that sustain our spirits, relationships with caring others.

-I pray that, like Edith, we will be transformed by this pandemic for the good, and that we will be able to find bits of sweetness along the way as we struggle for health and healing and safety.
+I pray that, like Edith, we will be transformed by our experience of crises for the good, and that we will be able to find bits of sweetness along the way as we struggle for health and healing, peace and safety.

 Advertisement